HelalMajeed/predictingai/README.md

 # predictingai
-this project is not finished yet.
+this project is not finished yet. because of final exams